Take our survey!

-Watch for special online services that will be detailed in the E-News on April 5th.
 Easter will be celebrated on our first Sunday back together, whatever that date may be.

 Child Care Board of First United Methodist Church has decided to close the Playschool for the remainder of the 2019-20 school year and the Sonbeams program for the summer is also canceled.
 Parents will be contacted with details about the closing.
 It is our hope to celebrate our 4's classes with a simple graduation ceremony in August, just before the start of Kindergarten.